-- An "administrative expense" load for the expenses expected to be paid from the trust for the year. - An "unfunded actuarial accrued liability contribution" for the excess of the portion of projected liabilities allocated to service to date over the actuarial value of assets.
+- A "normal cost" for the portion of projected liabilities allocated by the actuarial cost method to service of members during the year following the valuation date. - An "administrative expense" load for the expenses expected to be paid from the trust for the year. - An "unfunded actuarial accrued liability contribution" for the excess of the portion of projected liabilities allocated to service to date over the actuarial value of assets.

 The UAAL contribution rate is determined by calculating the amortization payment as a level-percent of payroll, assuming the number of active members remains constant, and salary increases occur as assumed.
-This methodology results in payments that are lower in the initial years of the amortization period but increase each year in the future with the assumed payroll growth assumption (3.05% in the current valuation).
+This methodology results in payments that are lower in the initial years of the amortization period but increase each year in the future with the assumed payroll growth assumption (2.95% in the current valuation).
 Therefore, if the increase in covered payroll is less than assumed, the UAAL contribution rate will increase.
 When a surplus situation exists, as it currently does, the amortization method recognizes a portion of the surplus assets which reduces the amount of the actuarial required contribution.

 Because it is extremely difficult to estimate the court fees for the current fiscal year, the actual court fees from the prior year have historically been used as the estimate for the current fiscal year.
-However, due to the scheduled increase in court fees due to the passage of LB 17 in the 2021 Legislature, we expect court fees to be higher during FY 2023 than FY 2022.
-Therefore, the estimated court fees for FY 2023 are \$3,865,010 (104% of the actual court fees received during FY 2022).
-This amount, when combined with expected member contributions, is insufficient to meet the full actuarial required contribution for the plan year ending June 30, 2023.
+However, due to the scheduled increase in court fees due to the passage of LB 17 in the 2021 Legislature, court fees are expected to be higher during FY 2024 than FY 2023.
+Therefore, the estimated court fees for FY 2024 are \$4,348,888 (104% of the actual court fees received during FY 2023).
+This amount, when combined with expected member contributions, is sufficient to meet the full actuarial required contribution for the plan year ending June 30, 2024.

-The payroll-related State contribution (initially 5% of payroll) is first applicable for the plan year ending June 30, 2023 (to be paid July 1 2023).
+The payroll-related State contribution (initially set at 5% of payroll) was first applicable for the plan year ending June 30, 2023 (paid July 1, 2023).
 The payroll-related State contribution is subject to change in subsequent valuations depending on the funded status of the System.
 If the funded ratio is equal to or greater than 100% for two consecutive years, the actuary must assess whether the state contribution rate should be adjusted and make a recommendation to the Board in the annual actuarial valuation report.
 If the state contribution rate has been adjusted to less than 5% and the funded ratio is below 100% for two consecutive years, the actuary must assess whether the contribution rate should be adjusted (not greater than 5%) and make a recommendation to the Board.
 The payroll-related contribution can be no greater than 5% of total annual compensation, based on the total projected compensation reported in the most recent actuarial valuation.